Software Testing Best Practices

 In TDD, automated tests are created before any actual code for the application is developed.
 Every new feature begins with an automated test that fails.

-After the test is created, the feature’s code is written ensuring the currently failing test passes.
-TDD boosts productivity, code quality, simplifies the code, and makes for better documentation.
+The feature’s code is written after the test is created, ensuring the currently failing test passes.
+TDD boosts productivity and code quality, simplifies the code, and makes for better documentation.

 Pair Programming

 As with most things in life, two is better than one.
 Would you rather have two cookies or one?
-The same principle can be applied to testing scrunity and is a form of extreme programming.
+You can apply the same principle to testing scrutiny, a form of extreme programming.
 Two software engineers join one another to work collaboratively on a single computer.
 One engineer slings the code while the other makes suggestions and reviews.

 Increase the quality and speed

-The quality of the QA tests can be maintained using test management systems.
+You can maintain the quality of the QA tests using test management systems.
 For example, if your team uses Jira, you need to use one of the best workflow management tools that fit Jira.
-In addition, it is essential to test the code written for the automated tests to enhance the quality.
+In addition, it is essential to test the code written for automated tests to enhance the quality.

-Managing a set of quality objectives is also essential for faster market speed and higher quality.
-Make sure the goals are appropriately aligned with the requirements of the end users.
-This will assist designers, software developers, and software testers to be aware of the expected requirements.
+Managing quality objectives is also essential for faster market speed and higher quality.
+Ensure the goals align with the requirements of the end users.
+This will assist designers, software testers, and developers know the expected requirements.

 Software Testing Best Practices Conclusion

-Software testing is the process that we execute in the software development process to determine the performance of an application and discover whether the implemented software meets the requirements or not.
+Software testing is the process that we execute in the software development process to determine the performance of an application and discover whether the implemented software meets the requirements.
 In parallel, this process helps us to recognize the deficiencies and faults to guarantee the software product is defect-free to deliver a standard product.